jdoores16/Elect_Enginv1/replit.md

 - `task_state` table: Tracks active tasks per session for multi-turn conversations
 - Enables AI to maintain context across multiple user responses
 - Example flow: User says "build panelboard schedule" → AI asks "how many circuits?" → User says "42" → AI stays on task and confirms readiness
+- Valid circuit range: 18-84 circuits (must be even number) to support template with up to 84-circuit capacity
 - Task cleared when user says "finished", "done", "cancel", or "new task"
 - **Graceful Degradation**: If DATABASE_URL is not set, task state uses an in-memory dictionary fallback (persists only within server lifetime, lost on restart)
 - **In-Memory Fallback**: All confirmation and state management features work identically with or without PostgreSQL